Screen door: Wood-framed

-Wood-framed screen doors, hinged and sliding, are also available from limited production and custom carpentry sources, used for aesthetic style and sustainable building applications.
+Wood-framed screen doors, hinging and sliding, are also available from limited production and custom carpentry sources, used for aesthetic style and sustainable building applications.
 Wood-framed screen doors were a fixture of many homes in the American South before air conditioning was common.

 Retractable screen doors

-An alternative to sliding screen doors are a version of pocket doors, retractable screen doors which 'disappear' out of sight into their own protective housing or casing.
+An alternative to sliding screen doors is a version of pocket doors, retractable screen doors which 'disappear' out of sight into their own protective housing or casing.
 These casings can be mounted in several ways.
-An inside mount is where is can be flush with the door frame.
-A surface mount can be mounted on the surface of your door frame.
-Thirdly, you can build in your casing inside the wall and your screen and casing will recess completely out of the way.
-These screen doors are custom made to fit the measurements of your doors.
+An inside mount is where it can be flush with the door frame.
+A surface mount can be mounted on the surface of a door frame.
+Thirdly, one can build a casing inside the wall such that the screen and casing will recess completely out of the way.
+These screen doors are custom made to fit the necessary dimensions.

 Most retractable doors use a spring-loaded roller very similar to a window blind, except the roller is mounted vertically when used in a door application.
-Screen material is attached to the roller while the opposite side of the material is attached to sliding bar riding on top and bottom tracks.
+Screen material is attached to the roller while the opposite side of the material is attached to the sliding bar riding on top and bottom tracks.
 The bar is moved back and forth to open or close the screen.
 The bar is usually held closed with a magnetic closure.
 Different types of mesh fabric options are available from standard fiberglass mesh, pet screen resistant mesh and solar screen mesh.
-The operation of the screens are typically manual, but motorized versions do exist.
+The operation of the screens is typically manual, but motorized versions do exist.